Best Down Jackets for Outdoor Adventures

 Weight: 11 oz.
 Fill: 4.2 oz./650-fill

-The REI 650 (click here for women’s version) is by far the most affordable down jacket on our list and a great pick for peeps happy to compromise on packability and weight if that means saving a small handful of $.
+The REI 650 (click here for women’s version) is by far the most affordable down jacket on our list and a great pick for people happy to compromise on packability and weight if that means saving a small handful of $.

 While not as packable or warm as higher-fill-power models like Mountain Hardwear Ghost Whisperer 2 or Rab Electron Pro, the REI 650’s ideal for general hiking, camping, or cragging in cooler temps.